On this page

 Here’s how multi-residential property managers or owners can participate in the City of Guelph’s municipal waste collection services:

-- Contact us and arrange a site visit to make sure the waste collection access point and process is suitable and safe
+- Contact us and arrange a site visit to make sure the waste collection access point and process is suitable and safe for City crews collecting garbage and organics.

 - Submit a waste management plan for approval